While few people are affected by crime, there are precautionary issues to be aware of in Qatar, especially in terms of travel safety.

 The greatest safety threat to expats in Qatar is road travel.
 Traffic fatalities are among the leading causes of death in the country.
 Speeding, disobeying basic traffic laws and poor driving standards are often blamed for the high accident rate.
 Poor visibility during sandstorms also poses threats to drivers, and when travelling out to the desert, it’s best to travel in a group in vehicles with four-wheel drive.

 When driving in Qatar, we strongly urge expats to be vigilant and aware of other vehicles and always abide by the rules of the road.
 In the event of an accident, seek healthcare assistance by dialing 999 for an ambulance.

 There have been reports of maritime attacks around certain waters and ports in the Gulf, so we recommend following the latest news and enquiring on the routes before travelling.

-If travelling by boat, always check that life jackets are available, especially by dhow – lateen-rigged boats with one or two masts that are commonly used in the region.
+If travelling by boat, always check that life jackets are available, especially if travelling by dhow.
 Safety standards of some boats may not be on par with those of other countries.